Fixed-Rate Ending Soon?, Secure your Rate Now

 What is an interest-only mortgage?

-As you might expect, an interest-only mortgage is a type of home loan whereby only the interest is repaid each month throughout the term.
+As you might expect, an interest-only mortgage is a home loan whereby only the interest is repaid monthly throughout the term.
 At the end of the mortgage term, you’ll still owe the full amount borrowed, which will need to be paid in full at this point.

-Whilst this can be a great way to keep costs low throughout the duration of the mortgage, as monthly payments will be significantly lower than repaying capital and interest together, you will end up paying more overall.
+Whilst this can be a great way to keep costs low throughout the mortgage, as monthly payments will be significantly lower than repaying capital and interest together, you will pay more overall.

 This is because mortgage interest is charged on the total amount you owe, and as the amount you owe doesn’t reduce, the interest charged will not change either.